John-wallace89/Barbell_Planner/README.md

 ![hero image screenshot](static/images/barbell_responsive.JPG)

-This is my submission for Milestone project 3.
+This is my submission for Milestone project 3 for Code Institute.
 The Barbell Planner is a fitness based application allowing the user to log either a cardio or weights based workout.
-The user will be able to authenticate themself, log a workout, and then Read, Update or Delete that workout from the list they have created.
-The application will also allow them to navigate to the Barbell gym site and Social Media channels.
+The user will be able to authenticate themself, log a workout, and then read, update or delete that workout.
+The application will also allow them to navigate to the business' social media channels.

 Live project: [https://barbell-planner.herokuapp.com/]